restfulapi/restful-api/README.md

 * application/vnd.hedtech.integration.v8+json
 * application/vnd.hedtech.integration.v8.0.0+json

-This feature will associate application/vnd.hedtech.integration.v7+json with v7.2.1 as it is the highest semantic version for the given representation having a major version of v7.
-Callers requesting v7, will automatically be returned the highest representation as it is non-breaking by semantic definition.
+This feature will associate application/vnd.hedtech.integration.v7+json, v7.0.0+json, v7.1.0+json, v7.2.0+json with v7.2.1 as it is the highest semantic version for the given representation having a major version of v7.
+Callers requesting any v7 version, will automatically be returned the highest representation as it is non-breaking by semantic definition.
 Also, application/vnd.hedtech.integration.v8+json will be associated with v8.0.0.
 Lastly, application/vnd.hedtech.integration.v6+json will remain as a non-semantic version associated with v6.

+Some callers may not be able to adopt this change being reflected in X-Media-Type right away.
+Since minor version upgrades are non-breaking, the framework allows callers to delay transitioning to full semantic versioning of the X-Media-Type response header.
+This is accomplished by setting a configuration property such that whatever is being requested in the Accept request header will be returned in the response X-Media-Type header.
+To implement this behaviour, specify in Config.groovy the following:

+    restfulApi.useAcceptHeaderAsMediaTypeHeader = true

 ##Reporting and discovery of all configured resources
 The RestfulApiController exposes selected information about all resources that have been configured through an optional ResourceDetailList.
 Simply configure the Spring application context for the supplied ResourceDetailList class as a bean named resourceDetailList: